iobroker-community-adapters/ioBroker.yeelight-2/README.md

 This adapter control your Yeelight device. this adapter is only for admin3.
 Admin2 is not supported

+## Jump Version
+When changing from the 0.4.X to the 0.9.X or higher, the objects must be deleted manually so they can be recreated.

 ## Installation
 for RGB Bulbs you have to enable the LAN in the settings of the yeelight app.